ECTRIMS MULTIPLE SCLEROSIS NURSE TRAINING FELLOWSHIP PROGRAMME

 The following additional items must be submitted electronically to firstname.lastname@example.org.
 These should be submitted as confidential documents (.doc or .pdf format) and should NOT be submitted with the materials requested in Part 1.
 Please be sure to ask referees to clearly identify the NAME of the applicant on all pages of his/her letters and supporting materials.

 - From the proposed mentor: Letter of support from the proposed training mentor, with special reference to interactions she/he has had with the proposed fellow in planning for the training period and with details of the training programme that will be provided to the candidate.
-Certification that the proposed fellow will be able to undertake nursing care training activities as outlined in the training plan at the training institution must be provided by the mentor.
-An abbreviated curriculum vitae and bibliography for the proposed mentor should be included (not to exceed 5 pages).
-The form “biographical sketch” provided in the online fellowship application system should be used.
-The applicant should send this form to the mentor.
+If hands-on training (direct interaction with MS patients) is proposed, certification that the proposed fellow will be able to undertake nursing care activities as outlined in the training plan at the training institution must be provided by the mentor (this is not needed if the training experience is to be purely observational).
+A current curriculum vitae and full bibliography for the proposed mentor should be included.

 - From the training institution:

-- From other referees: Three letters of reference from professionals acquainted with the proposed fellow, from her/his home institution or elsewhere, that address the fellow’s qualities and likelihood for a future successful career focused on MS nursing.
+- From other referees: In addition to a supporting letter from the mentor, letter(s) of reference from the candidate’s home institution and from professionals acquainted with the proposed fellow that address the fellow’s qualities and likelihood for a future successful career focused on MS nursing.

-The applicants CV/bibliography and description of the training programme are to be submitted by the applicant to the ECTRIMS Fellowship Administrator using the online application by 1 February of each year.
+The applicants CV/bibliography and description/ brief description of the training programme are to be submitted by the applicant to the ECTRIMS Fellowship Administrator using the online application by 1 December of each year.

-The home institute certification that the candidates job will be held for return after training, the mentor’s letter, details of the training programme, certification that the proposed fellow will be able to undertake training at the host institution, and the mentor CV and institutional and referee support letters are to be submitted SEPARATELY as confidential documents to the ECTRIMS Fellowship Administrator (email@example.com) by 1 February of each year.
+The mentor’s letter including details of the training programme, certification that the proposed fellow will be able to undertake training at the host institution, and the mentor CV and institutional and referee support letters are to be submitted SEPARATELY as confidential documents to the ECTRIMS Fellowship Administrator (email@example.com) by 1 December of each year.

 Incomplete or late applications will not be considered.

-The ECTRIMS Fellowship Review Committee will review all proposals; notification of the review outcomes will be made by May 15 of each year, to facilitate logistics involved in relocation by the following fall of each academic year.
+The ECTRIMS Fellowship Review Committee will review all proposals; notification of the review outcomes during the spring of each award year; announcements of awards will be made by May of each year, to facilitate logistics involved in relocation by the following fall of each academic year.

 For questions and further information, please contact the ECTRIMS Fellowship Administrator at: firstname.lastname@example.org.